Pin-Lui/Helion-File-Renamer/readme.md

 # Helion-File-Renamer

 ## Overview
 **Helion-File-Renamer** is a Windows desktop application designed to automate the renaming of media files using metadata fetched from [Epguides.com](http://epguides.com).
-This tool simplifies the organization of television series files, enhancing manageability and accessibility.

 ## Features
 - **Automatic Data Fetching:** Retrieves episode titles and other relevant metadata directly from Epguides.com.